ronsala/my-points-compass/README.md

 - Remove points from my custom list
 - See the nicknames, locations, and distances (in imperial and metric) of points
 - Open the app in the same state as when I closed it
+- Have reliable experience
+- Have an accessible experience

 <!-- ## Getting Started